 Having an up-to-date small business plan can play a key role in generating maximum revenue for your small business.
 How often should you update your plan?
-The answer to this question is, all the time.
+The answer to this question is all the time.

 A business plan update can help define and refine major goals for yourself and your team.
 Your plan should provide a means by which to evaluate and correct your small business performance and ensure all stakeholders are aiming at the same goals and objectives.
-The business plan update process has the ability to sharpen and improve you the entrepreneur, your business as a whole, and generate ideas to raise start-up or expansion capital.
+The business plan update process has the ability to sharpen and improve the entrepreneur, your business as a whole, and generate ideas to raise start-up or expansion capital.
 Click here to view a free business plan sample.

 The Monthly Business Plan Update

-Accounting and financial analysis normally works in months since the books close after every month.
+Accounting and financial analysis normally work in months since the books close after every month.
 Make sure you have a monthly review of the difference between planned results and actual results for your sales, profits, balances, and cash.

 - For each of the standard business projections, always maintain a table with the plan, another with actual results, and a third with the difference between plan and actual, which is called variance.

-- As an annual plan carries through the months, you can use the table reserved for actual results to include changes in budget that affect the near future.
+- As an annual plan carries through the months, you can use the table reserved for actual results to include changes in the budget that affect the near future.
 For example, if the annual plan starts in January, then by the end of May you have an actual Sales Forecast that includes actual results for January through May and the latest revised forecast for June through December.

 - You must also review the activities, deadlines and planned results that don’t fall into the financials.
-A good plan is full of milestones, assumptions and tasks, all of which should be measurable.
+A good plan is full of milestones, assumptions, and tasks, all of which should be measurable.
 Make sure you review and update these measured results every month.